Bigazzon/AimiBigazziCollini/README.md

 History and deadlines:
 - 01/10 Registration of the group deadline
-- 03/10 Starting point for RASD
+- 29/10 RASD delivery deadline